erc-fhv/loadforecasting/README.md

 ## Summary

-This work is an extension of [this](https://arxiv.org/abs/2407.08434) IEEE RTSI 2024 Conference Paper.
-It uses transfer learning from standard load profiles together with state of the art models like xLSTMs and Transformers and compares them to very simple models.
+This work uses transfer learning from standard load profiles together with state of the art models like LSTMs, xLSTMs and Transformers and compares them to very simple models.

 ## Software Design